qingtian5/RGAT_with_BERT/README.md

 # RGAT_with_BERT

-This is the repository for our IJCNN2023 paper: RGAT: A Deeper Look into Syntactic Dependency Information for Coreference Resolution, by Yuan Meng, Xuhao Pan, Jun Chang and Yue Wang.
+This is the repository for our **IJCNN2023 paper**: RGAT: A Deeper Look into Syntactic Dependency Information for Coreference Resolution, by Yuan Meng, Xuhao Pan, Jun Chang and Yue Wang.

 'RGAT_Model.ipynb' is the main code file, and the experiment results are also output in the file.